Coronavirus (COVID-19) interview protocol

-This guidance aims to help investigators and prosecutors decide whether suspects should be interviewed as part of a police investigation during the coronavirus pandemic.
+This guidance aims to help investigators and prosecutors decide whether suspects should be interviewed in person or remotely as part of police investigations during the coronavirus pandemic.

-The latest version of the protocol applies from 4 October 2021.
+The latest version of the protocol (JIIP 5) applies from 3 January 2023.

 The guidance was first published on 1 April 2020 and is intended for use only during the coronavirus crisis.